 The range of courses offered by the University is indicated in the tables below, listed by Faculty/Unit.
 For details of the courses consult the relevant UNSW handbook.

-Tuition fees indicated relate to international students only and represent the per annum charge for a full-time program.
+Tuition fees indicated represent the per annum charge for a full-time program.